luapower/glue/glue.md

 Memoization for functions with 1 retval and 1 or 2 fixed args or N varargs.
 Supports nil and NaN args and retvals.

-For fixed arg functions, missing trailing args are filled with nils, so that no distinction can be made between a nil arg and no arg.
+For fixed arg functions, missing trailing args are filled with nils, such that no distinction can be made between a nil arg and no arg.
 That distinction is preserved for vararg functions.